Sreelekshmi1998/TfW-Performance-Hub-Moc/docs/guidance_notes.md

 # 📘 Guidance Notes - TfW Performance Hub (Power BI)

-This document describes how each page of the dashboard is used, matching the live report structure while using **fictional/anonymised** visuals.
+This document describes how each page of the dashboard is used, matching the live report structure while using **anonymised** visuals.

 ---